SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Experiment

 \subsection{Experiment Setting}

-\paragraph{Datasets and Evaluation Metrics} We follow the common practice \cite{huang2021bevdet,liu2022bevfusion,liang2022bevfusion,li2022bevdepth,huang2022bevdet4d,chen2022bevdistill,li2022bevstereo} to evaluate our method on the most challenging benchmark, \ie, nuScenes \cite{caesar2020nuscenes}.
+\textbf{Datasets and Evaluation Metrics} We follow the common practice \cite{huang2021bevdet,liu2022bevfusion,liang2022bevfusion,li2022bevdepth,chen2023bevdistill} to evaluate our method on the most challenging benchmark, \ie, nuScenes \cite{caesar2020nuscenes}.
 It comprises 700 scenes for training, 150 scenes for validation, and 150 scenes for testing.
 Each scene includes panoramic LiDAR data and surrounding camera images, which are synchronized to provide convenience for multi-modal-based research.
 The dataset comprises a total of 23 object categories, and 10 popular classes are considered for computing the final metrics.
-To align with official evaluation code, we adopt \textbf{mAP} and \textbf{NDS} as the main metrics.
-Other metrics like mATE, mASE, mAOE, mAVE, and mAAE are also reported for reference.
-We don't use test-time augmentation and model ensembling in all evaluations.
+To align with the official evaluation, we adopt mean Average Precision (\textbf{mAP}) and nuScenes detection score (\textbf{NDS}) as the main metrics with other 5 metrics for reference.

-\paragraph{Implementation Details} Our method is implemented with PyTorch using 8 NVIDIA A100 (40G Memory), based on the MMDetection3D codebase \cite{mmdet3d2020}.
+\textbf{Implementation Details} Our method is implemented with PyTorch using 8 NVIDIA A100 (40G Memory), based on the MMDetection3D codebase \cite{mmdet3d2020}.
 We adopt BEVFusion \cite{liu2022bevfusion} as the default teacher model, which takes images with a size of $256\times704$ and LiDAR point cloud with a voxel size of (0.075m, 0.075m, 0.2m) as input and uses VoxelNet \cite{zhou2018voxelnet} and Swin-T \cite{liu2021swin} as backbones for the two modalities, respectively.
 During distillation, we utilize the official BEVFusion checkpoint, freeze the teacher model, and train the student model for 20 epochs with batch size 24.
-The backbone of the student model and the input image size keep the same as the camera branch of the teacher model (\ie, BEVFusion-C) (see Supplementary Material for details of architectures and implementation).
+The backbone and input resolution are kept the same as BEVFusion-C in both our SimDisitll and our competitor BEVDistill.
+More implementation details, ablation analysis, and visualizations can be found in Appendices.